Short-handed Pitt falls to Northwestern in Pinstripe Bowl

 With six injured starters — including quarterback Nathan Peterman, running back James Conner and All-American guard Dorian Johnson — missing all or parts of the game, Pitt coach Pat Narduzzi called on his reserves in a tight, intense contest before 37,918 at Yankee Stadium.

-Peterman left the game after a helmet-to-helmet hit in the fourth quarter, Conner did not play in the second half after rushing eight times for 32 yards and Johnson was helped off the field with a leg injury.
+Peterman left the game after a helmet-to-helmet hit in the third quarter, Conner did not play in the second half after rushing eight times for 32 yards and Johnson was helped off the field with a leg injury.

 Pitt played the entire game without defensive end Rori Blair (coach's decision) and also lost safety Terrish Webb in the first half.
 Safety Jordan Whitehead (arm) missed his third consecutive game, and injured nose tackle Tyrique Jarrett played sparingly.